Find out whether you need private health insurance in Spain, with insider info on costs, coverage, and medical professionals.

 Your TSI will be sent to your home within two or three weeks of filing.
 This card proves that you have medical insurance in Spain.
 Be sure to keep it on you at all times, so you are able to present it whenever you use a public health service or purchase a prescription from a pharmacy.

 It allows you to register with an individual doctor or health center within your local healthcare district.
 To see any other specialists, however, you must be referred by your family doctor.

 Private health insurance in Spain

-How to choose a health insurance provider
+How to choose the best health insurance provider

 Health insurance contributions and reimbursements

-Health insurance for unemployed or low earners
+Medical insurance for unemployed or low-earners

-It is essentially a low-cost insurance scheme that provides cover in exchange for a low monthly fee.
-You can choose to pay a minimum, average, or a maximum contribution base.
+If you are unemployed or have a low income, you can benefit from the pay-in scheme Convenio Especial (special agreement).
+It is essentially a low-cost insurance scheme that provides coverage in exchange for a low monthly fee.
+You can choose to pay a minimum, average, or maximum contribution base.

 The convenio especial is suspended during periods of normal employment where your contributions will be met through your salary.